-- Rules for Internet access 'THINK THEN CLICK' or other appropriate posters will be posted in all rooms where computers are used.
-(See appendix for details) - Pupils will be informed that Internet use will be monitored. - Instruction in responsible and safe use should precede Internet access. - There will be a greater emphasis on E safety which will be prevalent within the New Computing planning and any workshops for parents.
+- Rules for Internet access posters will be posted in all rooms where computers are used.
+(See appendix for details) - Pupils will be informed that Internet use will be monitored. - Instruction in responsible and safe use should precede Internet access. - There will be a greater emphasis on E-safety, which will be prevalent within the computing long term planning and any workshops for parents.